blair-c/rivals.academy/content/lectures/drafts/understanding-clone-ai/index.md

 ![](evade-runoff-prevention.png)

 I hope this has demystified clone's behavior to you by shedding some light on the inner workings of how it makes decisions.
-This knowledge can help you to have more agency and understanding of how to play with or around your clone.
+This knowledge can help you to have more agency and understanding of how to better use and play around your clone.